hjpaul7/red-badge-client/README.md

 React Legacy / Typescript

 How to use:
-create a new user account
+- Create a new user account
-Along the left side you will be able to access the trails, times, and bike shops. when you have completed a trail, input your completed time you will also be able to add a Trail
+- Along the left side you will be able to access the trails, times, and bike shops.
+- Add a new mountain biking trail.
+- After you have completed a trail, input your completed time.

 Credit
 Contributors: